OrinaOisera/github-collaborators/templates/README.md

 ## Contributing to Templates

+Options:

-1. Update this README.md to include a good template you found
+* Update this README.md to include a good template you found
-2. Add a template file to this directory
+* Add a template file to this directory
-3. Open an Issue to suggest adding a template without having to make a pull request on this repo
+* Open an Issue to suggest adding a template without having to make a pull request on this repo